 5. The Royal Connection

 Hear how Elizabeth l saved the Abbey Church when it was in danger of being destroyed.
-Our present queen celebrated 1000 years of the English Monarchy in the same church in 1973 commemorating the crowning there of King Edgar.
+Our present queen celebrated 1000 years of the English Monarchy in the same church in 1973 commemorating the crowning there of King Edgar, in 973.
 See the pool used by the Queens of Charles ll and James ll and discover how Queen Anne made Bath the most fashionable city in England.

 1. Introductory tour